RyanParsley/rpdc/src/content/note/Tag-Component.md

 ];
 ```

-With this, the compiler is back to inferring properly without the need to
-explicitly type my arrow functions and no need to create that lying Collection
-type that is doomed to drift away from reality.

 ## Alternative idea

 I could have defined that union in the content config by creating some generic
 type but that feels presumptuous and the wrong level of abstraction for my
 purposes, but I'll have to write about why later.

+## Conclusion

+With this, the compiler is back to inferring properly without the need to
+explicitly type every callback.
+There is no need to create that _lying_ Collection
+type that is doomed to drift away from reality.
+Through explicitely typing a
+little up front, I can enjoy type safety implicitly downstream.